Hydrogen

 – Infrastructure: the development of the infrastructure needed to extract, store, and transport hydrogen is still in the development phase.

-– Regulation: the regulatory framework for the exploitation of natural hydrogen is still being developed in many countries.
+– Regulation: the regulatory framework for the extraction of natural hydrogen is still being developed in many countries.

 Studies suggest that natural hydrogen could be produced at competitive costs, potentially lower than those of green or gray hydrogen.
 However, economic viability will depend on the size of the deposits, extraction costs, and available infrastructure.